hadley/adv-r/Subsetting.md

 df[c("x", "y")]
 ```

-If you know only the columns you don't want, use set operations to work out which colums to keep:
+If you know the columns you don't want, use set operations to work out which colums to keep:

 ```R
 df[setdiff(names(df), "z")]